 - The work of an iconoclast par excellence.
 Henry’s hammer has left few of society’s venerated statues standing or unscathed.

 - At last!
-For those of us who are fed up by being wacked by the ego—a friend to help us fight back.
+For those of us who are fed up with being wacked by the ego—a friend to help us fight back.

 - Henry has created a book that merges intuition with intellectual understanding revealing a process whereby consciousness itself can be created.
 Can a book do that?
 The answer is paradoxically yes and no!!
 If the reader is ready for an insightful breakthrough, and the discipline to get there, it can happen.
 Are you ready?